google/deepvariant/docs/deepvariant-details.md

 reference version may not work out-of-the-box.
 If the path to the original reference (encoded in the file's "UR" tag) is accessible on the machine directly or is already in the local genome cache, then DeepVariant should just work.
-Otherwise those files cannot be used with DeepVariant at this time.
 Consequently, we don't recommend using CRAM files with external reference files, but instead suggest using read sequence compression with embedded reference data.
 (This has a minor impact of file size, but significantly improves file